35 Things to Do in Key West with Kids

 Make a Quick Stop at the Henry Flagler’s Overseas Railroad

-The Henry Flagler’s Overseas Railroad is now in ruins, so that you won’t be riding the rails any time soon.
-However, it is the perfect place to stop to see what was once a railroad over the water.
+The Henry Flagler’s Overseas Railroad is now in ruins so you won’t be riding the rails any time soon.
+However, it is the perfect place to stop and see what once was a railroad over the water.

 Head Out On Lloyd’s Tropical Bike Tour

-This tropical bike tour lasts for approximately 2 hours.
+This tropical bike tour lasts for approximately two hours.
 Your tour guide will be Lloyd.
 He makes each tour unique with all the information he shares as you all pedal along.

 During this adventure, you will see the Key West Wildlife Center, a botanical garden, and the houses of Florida celebrities.